 Outdoor Water Conservation

-Residents know that most of our precipitation occurs during the winter months.
-Records with Environment Canada indicate that, on average, our area receives only about 100 mm of precipitation during June, July and August combined (This is less precipitation than areas of the Okanagan Valley during the same time period!).
-Summer is also the time when the demand for water resources is highest.
-Consumption can increase by more than 50 percent over winter use.
-Most of this is used to 'inefficiently' water lawns and gardens.
+Most of our precipitation occurs during the winter months.
+Records with Environment Canada indicate that, on average, our area receives only about 100 mm of precipitation during June, July and August combined.
+This is less precipitation than areas of the Okanagan Valley during the same period.

-WaterSmart Tips!
+WaterSmart Tips

 - Collect rainwater in a barrel, cistern or water-features to save for use in drier conditions.

-- Rainwater is at a more ambient temperature for your plants and it's free!Â
+- Rainwater is at a more ambient temperature for your plants and it's free!

 - Collecting rainwater helps reduce the amount of toxic run-off that enters our storm drains and eventually our streams and ocean.

-- Aerate your lawn & top-dress with compost to improve water penetration and retention.Â
+- Aerate your lawn & top-dress with compost to improve water penetration and retention.

-- Deep but infrequent watering maintains a healthy root system.
-Inspect your system frequently to make sure there are no leaks.
+- Inspect your system frequently to make sure there are no leaks.

 - Let your lawn go 'dormant' or golden in the summertime.
 It will go green again with the Fall rains.